 He voiced Lord Farquaad in animated comedy film Shrek (2001).

 The Adventures of Buckaroo Banzai Across the 8th Dimension!
-(1984) science fiction action as Dr. Emilio Lizardo Lord John Whorfin
+(1984) - Dr. Emilio Lizardo Lord John Whorfin

-The Life and Death of Peter Sellers (2004) drama comedy as Blake Edwards
+The Life and Death of Peter Sellers (2004)- Blake Edwards

-Rise of the Planet of the Apes (2011) science fiction action as Charles Rodman
+Rise of the Planet of the Apes (2011) - Charles Rodman

 He won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his role as John Walters in NBC anthology television series Amazing Stories (1986) in episode "The Doll".